garrardkitchen/resume/content/blog/principles.md

 ### Liskov

-Definnition: "_Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T._" ... clear as mud right?
+Definition: "_Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T._" ... clear as mud right?

 All this is stating is that every subclass/derived class should be substitutable for their base/parent class.